slowernews/wisdom-tldr/README.md

 > *'2 valid methods: hiring on culture contribution and hiring on culture matching.'*

+> *'Trust someone if they say they are human and susceptible to conflicts of interest but actively avoiding such conflicts.'*

 > *'Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind.'*

 CHALLENGE:

 > *'Be wary of people who want to collaborate - they are often trying to find someone who will do the heavy lifting for them.'*

+> *'Honesty is a very expensive gift, don't expect it from cheap people.' -- Warren Buffett*